Ceici92/CeciliasBlog/content/posts/ARFoundations.md

-The next step is to try it with an animated AR obbject instead of the sphere !
+The next step is to replace the sphere with an animated AR object !